Angelene Mary Quimpo-Sale

 Angelene Mary Willkom Quimpo-Sale (born January 26, 1963) is a Filipino jurist currently serving as an Associate Justice of the Court of Appeals of the Philippines.
-She was appointed to the appellate court on July 8, 2019 by President Rodrigo Duterte.
+She was appointed to the appellate court on July 8, 2019, by President Rodrigo Duterte.

 Early life and education

-Quimpo-Sale studied psychology at the University of the Philippines, earning her bachelor's degree in 1983.
+Quimpo-Sale studied psychology at the University of the Philippines Diliman, earning her bachelor's degree in 1983.
 She later obtained her Bachelor of Laws from the UP College of Law in 1989 and was admitted to the Philippine Bar in 1990.

 Judicial career

 She began her legal career as a law clerk to several appellate and Supreme Court justices, including Vicente V. Mendoza, Consuelo Ynares-Santiago, Camilo Quiason, and future Chief Justice Reynato Puno.

 In October 2002, Quimpo-Sale was appointed Presiding Judge of Quezon City Metropolitan Trial Court (MeTC) Branch 32.
 In August 2007, she was designated Presiding Judge of Quezon City Regional Trial Court (RTC) Branch 106, where she oversaw pilot projects such as the Automated Hearing System and the Continuous Trial System for criminal cases.

 In 2014, the Supreme Court named her to the Committee on Family Courts and Juvenile Concerns to help implement the Family Courts Act of 1997.

 Quimpo-Sale was appointed Associate Justice of the Court of Appeals on July 8, 2019.